Abstract Submission

 Lunch Symposium sponsored by Alexion Sponsored by Alexion (AstraZeneca Rare Disease)

-ATI Research Day: Keynote speaker presentation Sponsored by William H. Lakey Lectureship Fund
+ATI Research Day: Keynote speaker presentation: "Optimizing Equity and Outcomes Post-transplant using AI" Sponsored by William H. Lakey Lectureship Fund

 ATI-NIAID International Symposium: (Session 1) Successful use of systems approaches in immunological diseases